carlemueller/cassutil/README.md

 # cassutil

-General cassandra java-driver utilities and wrappers
+A grabbag of cassandra java-driver utilities and wrappers

 ## Driver wrapper